Bio 120 Organismal Biology Fall 2018 Tentative Schedule

 The course ends on the date of the final exam as assigned in the official ECSU final exam schedule for our lecture meeting time.
 You must be careful to arrange your travel, work, or other schedules around this date and time!
 The comprehensive examination will cover all topics in the semester — both lecture and laboratory.
 The exam will be constructed of about 250 questions taken from the semester quizzes, plus a few questions on course topics covered after the last quiz.
 The comprehensive final examination provides 20% of the course grade.

 Participation in this course is expected.
 While much of that is assessed in the written laboratory assignments above, some of your participation will be objectively measured using your response record to a variety of activities in lecture.
 Spotty lecture attendance and late arrivals to class can strongly impact this part of your grade.
 A significant portion of these points will be awarded for taking the on-line Comprehensive Exam in Biology during the first week of the semester; this is a course requirement and should be taken very seriously!
 Other spot-checks on your skills development during the semester will be similarly scored as participation.
 The semester-long participation points provide another 10% of the course grade.

 Final Course Grade:

-As described above, your final grade is calculated based on weightings of 20% for quizzes, 20% for worksheets, 20% for writing assignment first submissions, 20% comprehensive final exam, 20% for the lab final exam, and 10% for the participation points.
+As described above, your final grade is calculated based on weightings of 15% for quizzes, 15% for worksheets, 20% for writing assignment first submissions, 20% comprehensive final exam, 20% for the lab final exam, and 10% for the participation points.
 Grouped differently, lecture performance is assessed by quizzes (13%), participation (10%), and final exam (18%) for a total of 41% of the course grade.
 Laboratory performance is assessed by laboratory worksheets (15%), writing assignments (20%), quizzes (2%), and final exam (2%), and lab final (20%) for a total of 59% of the course grade.